xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ![Screenshot 2024-12-21 at 10.50.01 PM.png]({{site.baseurl}}/images/Screenshot 2024-12-21 at 10.50.01 PM.png)

-Let us have a quick refresher of the Cisco 8711-32FH-M’s PIDs and description.
+The following is a quick refresher on Cisco 8711-32FH-M’s PIDs.

 | PIDs             | Product Description                                           |
 |------------------|---------------------------------------------------------------|